ruikawahara/part3/README.md

 * You may see more than usual amount of comments in this exercise.
 Since impelmentation of backend differes significantly throughout the section, I have left the previous implementation as a comment.
 This is so that the commented out parts can be used to run the exercises from previous sections.

+* Since it was not in the requirements, my front end implementation will count space as additional character when inputting "name". e.g. name "Test" and "Test " will be recorded as different person.

 [comment]: # (Below should be uncommented when merging with main repo)

 [comment]: # (For part 3, there may be issue with 3.10.